 Alex has represented thirteen New York Times bestsellers and numerous other national and international bestsellers.
 His books have been published in over two dozen languages around the world, and many have been optioned for film and television, including Matt Bondurant’s The Wettest County in the World, which became the feature film LAWLESS, directed by John Hillcoat; and Chad Kultgen’s Men Women & Children, which became the feature film of the same name, directed by Jason Reitman.

-Alex has been interviewed and quoted in publications like Publisher’s Weekly, the Wall Street Journal, and Entertainment Weekly, which called him “an A-list agent.”
+Alex has been interviewed and quoted in publications like Publisher’s Weekly, the Wall Street Journal, Kirkus Reviews, and Entertainment Weekly, which called him “an A-list agent.”
 He is a graduate of the Johns Hopkins University and the MFA program at American University.
 He lives in New York City with his wife, Sarah, a book editor, and their daughters, Gabrielle and Vivienne.

 Rick Pascocello has spent his entire career marketing books, including 23 years with Penguin Random House, where he was Vice President, Executive Director of Marketing.
 While there, he was given the rare opportunity to work closely with a wonderfully diverse collection of writers, including some of fiction’s premier authors like Harlan Coben, Patricia Cornwell, Ken Follett, Charlaine Harris, Khaled Hosseini, Nora Roberts, Patrick Rothfuss and JR Ward; as well as non-fiction bestsellers such as Stephen Johnson, Jen Lancaster, James McBride, Dan Pink, and Joan Rivers.
 Rick oversaw the marketing campaigns for thousands of New York Times best-sellers, and spearheaded innovative marketing strategies in social media, retail partnerships, and cause-related marketing, such as ‘Read Pink’ to benefit the Breast Cancer Research Foundation and The Kite Runner campaign that built a school in Afghanistan.
 Since 2015, he has provided independent marketing support to authors, corporations and not-for-profit organizations.
 He brings a vast and diverse range of experience and relationships to his role as a literary agent, and will continue to leverage his broad, insider knowledge of book publishing and media to advocate for his clients.
 Rick is interested in working with non-fiction authors who bring a unique perspective to memoir, biography, business, history, narrative nonfiction, sports, popular culture, social commentary and other thought-provoking ideas, as well as mainstream and literary fiction writers whose voices ring true on every page.